Diamondbacks vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bo Bichette and the Toronto Blue Jays will look to get to Zac Gallen when he starts for the Arizona Diamondbacks on Saturday at 3:07 PM ET, in the second game of a three-game series at Rogers Centre.
+The Toronto Blue Jays and Whit Merrifield will take the field against the Arizona Diamondbacks and Ketel Marte on Sunday at 1:37 PM ET, in the final of a three-game series at Rogers Centre.

-The Blue Jays are -160 moneyline favorites in this matchup with the Diamondbacks (+135).
-The total is 8 runs for the matchup (with -105 odds to hit the over and -115 odds on the under).
+The Diamondbacks have been listed as +140 moneyline underdogs in this matchup with the Blue Jays (-165).
+The game's total is set at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.